vincecao/vince-amazing.com/app/blog/_posts/how-to-enable-remix-debugger-in-vs-code.md

   ]
 }
 ```

-6. Choose `Launch Chrome` from previous dropdown input, a chrome browser will be opened and 3000 is initial landing port.
+6. Select `Launch Chrome` from the dropdown menu.
+This will open a Chrome browser, with the initial landing port set to 3000.

-7. You should now have **client-side** debugger also attached.
+7. You should now have the **client-side** debugger attached as well.

-8. Add more breakpoints and happy coding.
+8. Feel free to add more breakpoints and enjoy coding!